 Why effective supplier and contract management is key to Agile procurement

-In order for Agile procurement to be successful it must have someone driving the project who is responsible for making sure the business needs are being addressed.
+For Agile procurement to be successful it must have someone driving the project, making sure the business needs are being addressed.
 During an Agile procurement process, suppliers can often take on a greater share of the project management and development.
-So, it is key that you have positive and cooperative relationship with them and keep in mind the overall vision for the project.
+So, it is key that you have a positive and cooperative relationship with them and keep in mind the overall vision for the project.

 Just as the relationship with the supplier is more collaborative in Agile procurement, so is the contract.
 Rather than being focused on fixed deliverables, these contracts are based on outcomes, challenges solved and iterative learning.